Local history - Malvern schools then and now

 Earlier EW Harris had trained at the Wesleyan Training College in Horseferry Road, Westminster.
 It was the first Wesleyan Methodist training college for teachers which had been founded in Westminster, London in 1851 eventually moving to Oxford in 1959; you can read more about that on a web page about Westminster College Oxford.

 A former pupil was accountant Richard Hartland Woods, Second Lieutenant, 25th (London Cyclists) Bn attached to 8th Kings Royal Rifle Corps 41st Brigade, 14th Division BEF, who was killed on 4th December 1917, aged 28 years.
 He was born in 1889, the son of china and glass dealer William Richard Woods of Stafford House, Great Malvern.
 At the time of his death he was serving as Battalion Signals Officer.

 Kelly's Trade Directory of 1876 records a Ladies School at 2 The Birches Malvern Link.
 It was run by Mrs and Miss Piper who moved their establishment to The Hollies.

 The 1881 census records Mrs Ellen Piper as a schoolmistress at the Hollies, Albert Park Estate, Newtown Road.

-In 1891 The Hollies is described as on the Worcester Road, and we wondered if the school had kept its name but moved to a larger house.
+In 1891 The Hollies is described as on the Worcester Road, and we wondered if either this was the same property or the school had kept its name but moved to a larger house.